tatsuyakari1203/webcrawler/README.md

    If your system doesn’t support temperature sensors, the temperature field will display `"N/A"`.

 5. **Playwright Errors:**
-   Ensure you have installed browsers via `python -m playwright install` (or `python3 -m playwright install`) and that the correct Python environment is being used.
+   - Ensure you have installed browsers via `python -m playwright install` (or `python3 -m playwright install`) and that the correct Python environment is being used.

-6. **Feather Icons Issues:**
-   If you see icon errors (e.g., using `download-cloud`), verify the icon names at [Feather Icons](https://feathericons.com/) and update accordingly.
+   - **Linux Users:** To run Playwright on Linux (Debian/Ubuntu), install the following system libraries:
+     ```bash
+     sudo apt-get update && sudo apt-get install -y \
+         libnss3 libnss3-tools libnspr4 \
+         libatk1.0-0 libatk-bridge2.0-0 \
+         libxkbcommon0 libatspi2.0-0 \
+         libxcomposite1 libxdamage1 libxfixes3 libxrandr2 \
+         libgbm1 libasound2
+     ```
+     This ensures all necessary dependencies for headless browsing are available.

 ### License